antebrl/1337-pizza/doc/tooling/README.md

 # flake8 / flakeheaven

 - What is the purpose of flake8?
+The purpose of flake8 is to analyze Python code for potential errors, enforce coding standards, and promote code consistency.
+It acts as a linting tool  to provide a comprehensive analysis of Python code.

 - What types of problems does it detect

+1. Syntax errors
+2. Unused imports and variables
+3. Violations of PEP 8 style guidelines (e.g., indentation, line length, naming conventions)

 - Why should you use a tool like flake8 in a serious project?

+Using a tool like Flake8 in a serious project ensures consistent code style, detects potential errors, and promotes best practices, enhancing code quality and maintainability.

 ## Run flake8 on your local Computer